Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 You may be asked to have a subsequent interview with one of the postgraduate programme tutors where you can discuss your study plans.

 Applicants for the Master of Music (MMus), Professional Diploma (ProfDip) and Advanced Diploma (Performance) courses need to submit written requirements, please view these on the entry requirements page of the website.
+There are no academic written requirements for MA or PGCert.
+All Master of Music candidates are automatically considered for Master of Arts, so if you are also interested in MA study you should only apply for MMus because there will only be one audition.

 We audition everyone who applies on time and pays their application and assessment fee.